gregalletti/CTF_writeups/trainings/picoCTF/crypto/README.md

 ## spelling-quiz ![p](https://img.shields.io/badge/Points-100-success) ![c](https://img.shields.io/badge/Crypto-orange)
 > I found the flag, but my brother wrote a program to encrypt all his text files.
 He has a spelling quiz study guide too, but I don't know if that helps.

-I know, this probably is not the intended solution, but I would like to share my solution anyway.
-Don't worry, I will discuss even the "right" one.
+I know, this probably is not the cleanest solution, but I would like to share it anyway.

+In the .zip file we can see a flag.txt file, so I immediately tried to recognize the algorithm used to encrypt it.
+Even Cyberchef was not able to get it, so I tried [quipqiup](https://quipqiup.com/) because I was too lazy to do the things myself.
+By inserting our flag and selecting Solve (statistics) we can immediately see a meaningful string (*perhaps_the_dog_jumped_over_was_just_tired*), our flag.
+I selected statistics because of the keywords **spelling**, making me think about frequency analysis.

+It turns out that this is the right path, but notice that I did not even looked at the `encrypt.py` source code or the `study-guide.txt` they provided us.
+If quipqiup wasn't enough, I could have used the study-guide (a bunch of strings probably encrypted in the same way of the flag) to perform a frequency analysis, and with the results obtain the flag.

 Flag: **picoCTF{perhaps_the_dog_jumped_over_was_just_tired}**